 It’s tempting to conclude that Swaffington just doesn’t know how to research his topic, but the galling thing is that clearly he does: for every suspect or false assertion he makes with no source at all, there’s usually another statement that he is able to back up with an excerpt from a legitimate historical text.

 How, then, did Swaffington manage to get so much wrong even after familiarising himself with authentic sources of information?
 I have two possible explanations.

 One possibility is that the book was written for purposes of self-promotion.

 Amongst the texts Swaffington quotes from is something called Offa: Rise of the Englisc Warrior; I looked this up and found that it was a work of fiction written and published by Swaffington himself.
 Yet he treats it as a legitimate source for historical information: while talking about wolf-skinned berserkers, he quotes from his Offa novel alongside the Haraldskvæði and the Prose Edda, as though it has the same validity as a reference.
-Only at the very end of folklore book, in the “also by S. A. Swaffington” section, does he admit that he wrote Offa: Rise of the Englisc Warrior himself.
+Only at the very end of the folklore book, in the “also by S. A. Swaffington” section, does he admit that he wrote Offa: Rise of the Englisc Warrior himself.
 With this in mind, it’s easy to see The Supernatural World of the Anglo-Saxons as little more than a cheap attempt to boost his profile as an historical novelist, with facts deemed less important than spinning a good yarn.